keptn/keptn.github.io/content/docs/install/upgrade/index.md

   {{< popup_image
   link="./assets/helm-values-diff.png"
-  caption="Diff with old values on the left and updated values on the right.">}}
+  caption="Diff with old values on the left and updated values on the right">}}

 ### Execution Plane